budget-manager/budget-manager.github.io/ground-rules.md

 >One person of the team will be in charge of committing and pushing to
 >GitHub.
 This can only happen after review by and agreement from other
 >team members.
+>
+>In case one of the team members encounters a serious issue while committing,
+>pushing, pulling or any other merge conflict, the code word is "CODE RED" that will
+>be sent to the other team members as well as the instructors through Slack and/or
+>SMS.
+In this case, no one is allowed to do any commits, pushes or pulls until the
+>issue is solved.
+>